kevinmcmahon22/motion-detect-lights/README.md

 # Motion Detecting Room Lights
-Turn on LED when motion is detected with ultrasonic sensor Turn off after a set time has passed
+Turn on LED lights when an object moves close to the ultrasonic sensor, then turn the lights off again after a set timeout period.

 ### Parts
 * Arduino uno